-And there are very few things that lower your life expectancy as much as smoking does.
+Few things lower your life expectancy as much as tobacco use.

-On top of this, secondhand smoke leads to ~41,000 deaths in nonsmoking adults and 400 deaths in infants each year.
+On top of this, secondhand smoke leads to ~41,000 deaths in non-smoker adults and 400 deaths in infants each year.

 There are many different ways to consume tobacco, some worse for your health than others, some more addictive than others.

-Bestow’s policy is fairly standard.
-Most insurance companies consider someone a smoker is they have used tobacco-related products within the past 12 months.
+Bestow’s smoking policy is relatively standard.
+Most insurance companies consider someone a smoker if they have used tobacco-related products within the past 12 months.

-However, most make an exception for an occasional celebratory cigar, which they define as no more than 12 cigars within a 12 moth period.
+However, most make an exception for an occasional celebratory cigar, which they define as no more than 12 cigars within 12 months.

-The exam will include a urine test or blood test to check for the presence of cotinine, a nicotine byproduct, which remains in urine for three days and in blood for longer (up to a month).
+The exam will include a urine or blood test for cotinine, a nicotine byproduct.
+Cotinine remains in urine for three days and in blood for much longer (up to a month) after you stop smoking.

 Does Smoking Void A Life Insurance Policy?

-After all, they are betting on you.
-When insurers issue a policy, they are wagering that the insured will stay alive through the term of your policy.
+When insurers issue a policy, they are wagering that the insured will stay alive through your term.

-The longer you live, the longer you’ll be making premium payments to them (and not requiring them to make a death benefit payment).
+The longer you live, the longer you’ll make premium payments to them (and not require them to make a payout).

 Likewise, anything you do that lowers your odds of survival is a negative for them.
 And if your odds decrease enough, your premiums may not be enough to compensate them for the risk of paying out a death benefit to your beneficiaries.